MGreenwood/Vigil/README.md

 > Keep watch over your SaaS infrastructure

-Vigil is a developer-focused monitoring platform that alerts you to downtime, webhook failures, and SSL expirations so you can serve your customers better, even while you sleep.
+Vigil is a developer-focused monitoring platform that alerts you to downtime, webhook failures, and upcoming SSL expirations so you can serve your customers better, even while you sleep.

 ## 🎯 What Vigil Does